vanyabrucker/calculus-problem-notes-michael-spivak/README.md

 # Solutions and Notes for Michael Spivak's Calculus
 The goal of this repository is to provide solutions and notes to the problems in Michael Spivak's book *Calculus* 4th edition.

+## Contribute
-Feel free to contribute! <3
+Feel free to contribute, the notes are written in LaTex.

-# Available Solutions
+## Available Solutions
 Chapter 1 - Basic Properties of Numbers
 - [x] 1
 - [x] 2